 The shapes and measurements we went with are as follows:

-Stain or paint your wood which will help seal it from the elements.
-I spray mine with clear spray paint also.
+Stain or paint your wood, which will help seal it from the elements.
+I sprayed mine with clear spray paint also.

 On what will be the underneath side of the chime holder you'll need an eye hook for each of the 5 chimes.
 Space them precisely and evenly apart.

-Using short pieces of shrink tube you'll be sliding them onto nylon twine.
-If you center them through the tube when the wind moves the chimes it won't cut into the twine.
-Use a flame to melt the tip of the twine then it slid right through the tubing.
+Slide short pieces of shrink tube onto nylon twine.
+If you center them through the tube, when the wind moves the chimes it won't cut into the twine.
+Use a flame to melt the tip of the twine, then it slides right through the tubing.

-For balance you'll place the longest chime, then across from it place the shortest chime.
-Then continue likewise so that you can keep some balance.
+For balance, you'll place the longest chime, then across from it, place the shortest chime.
+Continue likewise so that you can keep some balance.
 About 3" space between each chime and the chime holder above is good.

 Cut the excess strings and put a dab of glue from a glue gun onto each knot near the eye hook for extra security.

-We're pretty happy with it and may just make a few more.
-I think a a really big one would be awesome!
+They sound lovely!
+We're pretty happy with our homemade wind chimes and may just make a few more.
+I think a really big one would be awesome!

-We had some of the materials already and all the tools needed but I'd say most people should be able to make one "from scratch" using about $7 worth of materials.
+We had some of the materials already and all the tools needed but I'd say most people should be able to make DIY wind chimes "from scratch" using about $7 worth of materials.